Dean Emeritus and Professor of Law

 A graduate of Yale University and Columbia Law School, Dean Fisher has served in numerous public service and private sector leadership roles.
 He chaired the state Commission on Judicial Compensation and co-chaired the Legislature’s Task Force on Access to Legal Counsel in Civil Matters.
 He previously served on the Governor’s Commission on Judicial Reform, as well as various commissions of the Connecticut Judicial Branch, and was president of the Connecticut Bar Foundation.
 He served as president of a social service agency and has held leadership positions in Greater Hartford Legal Aid and the Connecticut Bar Association.
 Dean Fisher conceived and undertook the organizational and fundraising effort to create the Connecticut Innocence Fund, a first-in-the-nation program to assist exonerees to re-enter society when released from prison after proof of their innocence.
 He brought a deep belief in public service to his role as dean of UConn School of Law.

-Dean Fisher teaches in the field of compliance and leads an externship seminar.
-He is a frequent guest lecturer in such areas as alternative dispute resolution, construction, the law of torture, and American slavery.
+Dean Fisher’s teaching and research focus on the fields of compliance and criminal justice.
+He is a frequent guest lecturer in such other areas as alternative dispute resolution, construction, and American racial slavery.